jaytmiller/htc-utils/aws-annex-setup/README.md

 ```

 **NOTE:** some of the configuration files explitly name the EC2 user and
 are currently configured with "ec2-user".
+So does install_condor.

-### Create annex-user and set up Key files
+### Create annex-user and set up Key files for condor annex install

 To download a new pair of security tokens for condor_annex to use, go
 to the IAM console at the following URL; log in if you need to: